 Greenwich Village, Chelsea, Meatpacking District,

-Incentra Village House is located at 32 Eighth Avenue between West 12th and Jane Streets,
+Incentra Village Hotel is located at 32 Eighth Avenue between West 12th and Jane Streets,

 just above Abingdon Square.
 One of our major advantages is our location in the West Village, a pleasant and attractive residential neighborhood and the traditional center of gay life in New York City.
 With much of the area land-marked for